Walt-D-Cat/70-487/readme.md

 Formulated a [specific learning plan](https://docs.google.com/spreadsheets/d/1xOc2QMJOgeGxni6tqxvsw-e9zkcNcjag5g3HzQ9krc8/edit?usp=sharing) and shared with Lise and Andrew.
 I haven't heard from Andrew about his plan moving forward.
 Filling in a gap on the _CosmosDB_ by watching the introductory [PluralSight](https://app.pluralsight.com/library/courses/azure-cosmos-db/table-of-contents) video.

 Moving on to the second box: _Implement Caching_.
 [Microsoft](https://docs.microsoft.com/en-us/azure/architecture/best-practices/caching) has stuff to say about caching.
 The _FTT_ blogsite seems to go down an object cache route, I'm going to stick with traditional web caching, and move on from there.
+Watched the first half of the [_PluralSight CosmosDB_](https://app.pluralsight.com/library/courses/azure-cosmos-db/table-of-contents).

+### 208-09-18

+Bit of a frustrating day, didn't get a whole lot done.
+Did find a good article on [_Azure for Developers_](https://azure.microsoft.com/en-us/campaigns/developer-guide/), trying to plow through this.
+There's also a [site](https://docs.microsoft.com/en-us/azure/guides/developer/azure-developer-guide) which covers this.
+This is an much higher level then I actually need and is far more general, I need coverage on some specific tasks and features, this is not that.

 ## General Notes